Azure/template-building-blocks/docs/v1/v1-vpn-gateway-vpn-connection.md

 # VPN

-Use the vpn-gateway-vpn-connection building block to deploy a [VPN Gateway](https://azure.microsoft.com/en-us/documentation/articles/vpn-gateway-about-vpngateways/) to an existing [Azure virtual network (VNet)](https://azure.microsoft.com/en-us/documentation/articles/resource-groups-networking/#virtual-network).
-The template creates a virtual network gateway, an associated public IP address, and configures the settings related to your local network gateway.
+Use the vpn-gateway-vpn-connection building block template to deploy a [VPN Gateway](https://azure.microsoft.com/en-us/documentation/articles/vpn-gateway-about-vpngateways/) to an existing [Azure virtual network (VNet)](https://azure.microsoft.com/en-us/documentation/articles/resource-groups-networking/#virtual-network).
+The template creates a virtual network gateway and an associated public IP address, then configures the settings related to your local network gateway.

 > **Note** that this building block template requires a pre-existing VNet with a subnet named `GatewaySubnet`.
 If your infrastructure does not have a VNet with these requirements, use the [vnet-n-subnet](https://github.com/mspnp/template-building-blocks/blob/v1.0.0/templates/buildingBlocks/vnet-n-subnet/README.md) building block template to create one.

 ## Parameters

-There are three parameters in this building block template: **virtualNetworkSettings**, **virtualNetworkGatewaySettings**, **connectionSettings**.
+There are three parameters in this building block template: **virtualNetworkSettings**, **virtualNetworkGatewaySettings**, and **connectionSettings**.

 ### virtualNetworkSettings